espocrm/espocrm/README.md

 ### How to contribute

 Before we can merge your pull request you need to accept our CLA [here](https://github.com/espocrm/cla).
-This is very simple to do.
+It's very simple to do.

 ### How to make a translation